Descriptors for scripts

 • search

-Number isNumber Boolean Determine if the textual content of the element is a number.
+Number isNumber Boolean Determine if the text content is a number

-Currency isCurrency Boolean Determine if the textual content of the element is a currency value.
+Currency isCurrency Boolean Determine if the text content is a currency value

-Date isDate Boolean Determine if the textual content of the element is a date value.
+Date isDate Boolean Determine if the text content is a date value

-Time is Time Boolean Determine if the textual content of the element is a time value.
+Time is Time Boolean Determine if the text content is a time value

 Custom Attribute